abigailhaddad/fedscope_employment/dataset_card.md

 This dataset can be used to analyze federal government employment patterns over time, including trends in demographics, compensation, job classifications, and agency staffing from 1998-2024.

-### Out-of-Scope Use

-- **Official Government Use**: This is NOT an official dataset and should not be used for official government decisions or reporting
-- **Individual Identification**: Data has been anonymized and cannot be used to identify specific employees

-## Dataset Structure

 The dataset contains the following key fields for each employee record:

 ### Time Dimensions